klcodanr/roman-numeral/README.md

     -> M CC L VIII
     -> MCCLVIII

-Preference was to validate parameters to ensure they were valid versus handling with exceptions.
+My preference was to validate parameters to ensure they were valid versus handling with exceptions.
 Only integers between 1-3999 are allowed to be provided.

 ### Limitations

-The implementation only supports positive whole numbers between 1-3999.
+The implementation only supports positive whole numbers in decimal format between 1-3999.
 Theoretically larger numbers could be supported by updating the [./src/numerals.json](./src/numerals.json) and [./src/romannumeral.js](./src/romannumeral.js) to map larger values, but this was not in the scope of requirements for this project.

 ### Project Structure